vele616/monorepo/packages/jobboard/website/content/jobs/senior-full-stack-typescript-react-react-native-developer-drops-dCRcU.md

 jobType: "software"
 logoUrl: "https://jobboard-logos-bucket.s3.eu-central-1.amazonaws.com/drops"
 companyWebsite: "http://languagedrops.com/"
-summary: "Drops wishes to hire a new senior full stack.
-If you have 5 years of experience in software, consider applying."
+summary: "Drops wishes to hire a new senior full stack developer.
+If you have 2 years of experience in building apps with React or React Native with state management tools, consider applying."
 summaryBackup: "To apply as a senior full stack at Drops, you preferably need to have some knowledge of: #reactjs, #management, #typescript."
-featured: 20
+featured: 12
 ---

 ## Description